Fake story about Obamas, Hillary Clinton ensnares Sean Hannity

-Sean Hannity on Tuesday embraced a piece of fake news about President Obama deleting endorsements of Hillary Clinton from his Twitter account.
+Radio host Sean Hannity on Tuesday embraced a piece of fake news about President Obama deleting endorsements of Hillary Clinton from his Twitter account.

 Hannity used the made-up news to claim that President Obama's legacy might be "jail."